-The BCAT Board has the responsibility to ensure that:-
+The KST Board has the responsibility to ensure that:-

-- a) A clear written policy statement is created which promotes the correct attitude towards safety in staff and students. - b) Responsibilities for health, safety and welfare are allocated to specific people and that these persons are informed of these responsibilities. - c) Persons have sufficient experience, knowledge and training to perform the tasks required of them. - d) Clear procedures are created which assess the risk from hazards and produce safe systems of work. - e) Sufficient funds are set aside with which to operate safe systems of work. - f) Health and safety performance is measured both actively and reactively. - g) The school's health and safety policy and performance is reviewed annually.
+- A clear written policy statement is created which promotes the correct attitude towards safety in staff and students. - Responsibilities for health, safety and welfare are allocated to specific people and that these persons are informed of these responsibilities. - Persons have sufficient experience, knowledge and training to perform the tasks required of them. - Clear procedures are created which assess the risk from hazards and produce safe systems of work. - Sufficient funds are set aside with which to operate safe systems of work. - Health and safety performance is measured both actively and reactively. - The school's health and safety policy and performance is reviewed annually.